-Figure 26: Top-level diagram of the TMIV MPI encoder
+Figure 30.
+Top-level diagram of the TMIV MPI encoder

-4.23 Bitstream formation and multiplexing
+4.24.
+Bitstream formation and multiplexing

-The output of the TMIV encoder is a V3C sample stream with MIV extensions (Figure 27).
-The V3C sample stream consists of a V3C parameter set, common atlas data, atlas data, geometry video data, and optionally attribute video data.
+The output of the TMIV encoder is a V3C sample stream with MIV extensions (Figure 31).
+The V3C sample stream consists of a V3C parameter set, common atlas data, atlas data, optional geometry video data, optional attribute video data, optional occupancy video data, and optional packed video data.
 The atlas data is a NAL sample stream which includes also the SEI messages.
-The common atlas data sub bitstream contains the view parameters list and the regular atlas data sub bitstreams which contain patch data.
-This patch data is sent only for intra frames and a frame order count NAL unit is used to skip all inter frames at once.
+The common atlas data sub bitstream contains the view parameters list while the regular atlas data sub bitstreams contain the patch data.
+The patch data is sent only for intra frames and a frame order count NAL unit is used to skip all inter frames at once.

 A restriction of MIV on V3C is that V3C units have to be grouped in chunks of frames, with all V3C units in a chunk corresponding to the same frame range.
 This restriction has the purpose of improving buffering.
 The current version of TMIV addresses the restriction in a trivial way by having only one V3C sequence with one V3C unit per type and atlas.
-This choice makes it possible to use the HEVC test model (HM) encoder as an external tool to encode entire video sub bitstreams at once.
+This choice makes it possible to use the HEVC test model (HM) encoder or VVenC as an external tool to encode entire video sub bitstreams at once.
 The formatting and multiplexing is thus performed as follows:

-- 1. Atlases of multiple groups are concatenated with renumbering of atlas ID's.
-Also, parameter set and atlas data of all groups are merged together into one parameter set and one atlas data units, respectively. - 2.
-An intermediate bitstream is formatted that includes no video sub bitstreams. - 3.
-All geometry (if present), attribute (if present), and occupancy (if present) video data are output as raw video files.
+1. Atlases of multiple groups are concatenated with renumbering of atlas ID's.
+Also, parameter set and atlas data of all groups are merged together into one parameter set and one atlas data units, respectively.

-- 4. The raw video is encoded using the HEVC test model (HM) resulting in separate video sub bitstreams. - 5.
+- 2. An intermediate bitstream is formatted that includes no video sub bitstreams. - 3.
+All geometry (if present), attribute (if present), occupancy (if present), and packed (if present) video data are output as raw video files. - 4.
+The raw video is encoded using the HEVC test model (HM) or the verstaile videl codec (VVenC) resulting in separate video sub bitstreams. - 5.
 The intermediate bitstream plus all sub bitstreams are concatenated with insertion of suitable headers, to form the output bitstream.

-Figure 27: V3C sample stream with MIV extensions
+Figure 31.
+V3C sample stream with MIV extensions

-5 Description of the rendering processes
+5. Description of the rendering process

 The TMIV decoder follows the MIV decoding process described in the committee draft [2] including the demultiplexing & decoding order, bitstream parsing, video decoding, frame unpacking, block to patch map decoding, and resulting conformance points.
-This section describes the non-normative renderer (Figure 28) starting from the conformance points.
+This section describes the non-normative renderer (Figure 32) starting from the conformance points.
 This includes the following stages: